Announcing the 2017-18 Season

 Where: Meader Little Theatre, Russell Sage Campus, Troy, NY

 When: Friday March 17, 7 pm; Saturday March 18, 2 pm

 Who: Play by Celeste Bedford Walker, Directed by Lynnie Godfrey

-The Theatre Institute at Sage (TIS) announces a staged reading of the rarely-produced play Greenwood: An American Dream Destroyed by Celeste Bedford Walker.
-The reading is directed by Lynnie Godfrey, the inaugural artist of the Scrimshaw Distinguished Visiting Artist Fund.
-Godfrey, an actress, singer, director and producer based in New York City, is at Sage for a week-long residency thanks to the generous support of the fund established by Susan C. Scrimshaw, President of The Sage Colleges.
+The Theatre Institute at Sage (TIS) staged a reading of the rarely-produced play Greenwood: An American Dream Destroyed by Celeste Bedford Walker.
+The reading was directed by Lynnie Godfrey, the inaugural artist of the Scrimshaw Distinguished Visiting Artist Fund.
+Godfrey, an actress, singer, director and producer based in New York City, was at Sage for a week-long residency thanks to the generous support of the fund established by Susan C. Scrimshaw, President of The Sage Colleges.

-This project is also possible with the support of Student Life Association; History and Society; co-produced with Jean-Remy Monay at Soul Rebel Productions and the Black and Latina Student Association.
+This project was also possible with the support of Student Life Association; History and Society; co-produced with Jean-Remy Monay at Soul Rebel Productions and the Black and Latina Student Association.